Subhani Upadhyaya

 Kathmandu University (August 8, 2023 – November 30, 2023)

-• Implemented efficient methods for harvesting Spirulina, including filtration and drying techniques to ensure purity and quality of biomass for extracting phycocyanin dye from Spirulina.
+• Implemented efficient methods for harvesting Spirulina, including filtration and drying techniques to ensure purity and quality of biomass for extracting phycocyanin dye.

 • Prepared growth media and cultivated Spirulina under optimized growth parameters, including pH, temperature, and light exposure to achieve high biomass yield.

-• Designed a nutrient-dense Spirulina-based food prototype, a health-conscious food product that leverages microalgae’s high protein and nutrient content.
+• Designed a nutrient-dense Spirulina-based food prototype, a health-conscious product leveraging microalgae's high protein and nutrient content.

 Physicochemical and Microbiological Assessment of Processed Drinking Water in Kathmandu Valley